Islamic New Year 1438: What is Muharram 1438 and Ashura fasting? All you need to know about the Muslim celebration

 What is Islamic New Year?

 Islamic or Hijri New Year is the day that marks the beginning of a new Islamic calendar year, this year falling on October 3.
+The date actually changes with the moon as the Islamic calendar is lunar, so next year it will shift to September 22, 2017.
+The Islamic lunar year is eleven to twelve days shorter than the solar Gregorian year, which is why dates differ.
+The

-The date is the first day of the holy month of Muharram, and it's common for a day in the Islamic calendar to be defined as beginning at sunset.
+date is the first day of the holy month of Muharram, and it's common

 How do worshippers celebrate?